Killing of Nahida and Samar Anton: Pre-killing

+Killing

-Around noon, Edward Anton, Samar's brother who worked with Doctors Without Borders, thought he had observed the Israeli military outside the church and shouted warnings to those sheltering in the building to stay inside.
+Around noon, Edward Anton, Samar's brother who worked with Doctors without Borders (DWB), thought he had observed the Israeli military outside the church and shouted warnings to those sheltering in the building to stay inside.
 According to his account his mother had been shot while crossing the courtyard over to a bathroom and had not heard his warnings.
 Nahida was shot three times, once in the stomach.
-When Samar rushed out and attempted to succour her fallen mother and drag her to safety, she in turn was shot in the head, under the ear.
+When Samar rushed out and attempted to succor her fallen mother and drag her to safety, she in turn was shot in the head, under the ear.
 The killings were observed directly by one of the resident nuns, Sister Nabila Saleh.

-Over roughly the next ten minutes, a further seven people were shot and wounded, among them Edward Anton, who was shot in the leg and other family relatives – Dr.Elias, a surgeon, and a 16-year-old cousin who attempted to help the downed couple.
+Over roughly the next ten minutes, a further seven people were shot and wounded, among them Edward Anton, who was shot in the leg and other family relatives—Dr. Elias, a surgeon, and a 16-year-old cousin who attempted to help the downed couple.
 (Note: "(Edward Anton's) father, his wife, and three nephews, aged twenty-four, sixteen, and fifteen, had all been injured, along with two others."
 Two were the children of Issa Antoun (Robbins 2024; Berger, Bellware & Masih 2023).) or while trying to protect others inside the church compound.
-According to the Patriarchate, "No warning was given, no notification was provided.
-They were shot in cold blood inside the premises of the Parish, where there are no belligerents."
+According to the Patriarchate: "No warning was given, no notification was provided.
+They were shot in cold blood inside the premises of the Parish, where there are no belligerents".
 Both Hamas and the Patriarchate stated that an Israeli sniper had been responsible for killing the two women.
 Later Israeli bulldozers piled up wrecked cars from the street to block the church door.

+Post-killing

-The sister of one of the civilians in the compound told the BBC that those in the church were scared to leave for fear of being shot at, adding that "they believed the Israelis were shooting anything that moves".
+The sister of one of the civilians in the compound told the BBC that those in the church were scared to leave for fear of being shot at, adding that: "they believed the Israelis were shooting anything that moves".
 Further fatalities occurred when the Israeli troops prevented medical aid from reaching the wounded.
-The wounded had to wait until Christmas eve to be evacuated to the Anglican Al-Ahli Arab Hospital – which had already suffered severe damage from an explosion on 17 October- where the required surgeries were not possible since many of the personnel had been detained during an Israeli raid on Al-Ahli on 19 December, leaving the hospital understaffed.
+The wounded had to wait until Christmas Eve to be evacuated to the Anglican al-Ahli Arab Hospital—which had already suffered severe damage from an explosion on 17 October- where the required surgeries were not possible since many of the personnel had been detained during an Israeli raid on al-Ahli Arab Hospital on 19 December, leaving the hospital understaffed.